uga-rosa/scorpeon.vim/README.md

 mv vscode/extensions ~/.cache/scorpeon
 ```

-Any VSCode extension supports this structure and can be easily added.
+Any VSCode extension can be easily added.

 ```sh
 # Add support for Nim.